 The cruel policies to expel the people from their lands are implemented under the pretext that the community is located in a “closed military area”, which the Israeli army defined long after the community had been established there.

-After the fifth destruction, and to avoid further demolitions and raids, the residents of Humsa had to move 600 meters away from area the Israeli occupation authorities classify as a ‘Firing Zone.’
+After the fifth destruction, and to avoid further demolitions and raids, the residents of Humsa had to move 600 meters away from area the Israeli occupation authorities classify as a ‘closed military area.’

 nevertheless, the Israeli occupation does not allow the residents of Humsa to rebuild their homes.
 Nor does the Israeli occupation allow the residents easy access to water.